-Both members of the Working Group have attended external training courses on supply chain transparency.
+Both members of the Working Group have attended external training courses on supply chain transparency and take steps to stay up to date with developments in this area.

-By reason of existing processes and procedures the global supply chain team is already considered to have knowledge of the Core Values and supply chain transparency.
+By reason of existing processes and procedures the global supply chain team is already considered to have knowledge of the Core values and supply chain transparency.
 Outside of this central procurement function, IEL will deliver training on modern slavery to those directly involved in procurement at a local site level.

-Approved by the board of Interface Europe Ltd and signed by Anton van Keken, Director, for and on behalf of Interface Europe Ltd the
+Approved by the board of Interface Europe Ltd on 28 June 2018 and signed by Anton van Keken,

+Director, for and on behalf of Interface Europe Ltd